meilisearch/documentation/advanced_guides/web_interface.md

 # Web interface

-After adding documents to your MeiliSearch it is possible to try out the search engine with the integrated web interface.
+After adding documents to your MeiliSearch, it is possible to try out the search engine with the integrated web interface.

 The **web interface is located on the same address and port as meilisearch**.